Ask any woman how much she weighs, and she will tell you she needs to lose weight.

 Liquid shakes are designed to contain the nutrients your body needs to function, including carbs, fat, and protein, but also vitamins and minerals.

 Detox diets and cleanses

-Another popular form of a liquid diet for weight loss is a detox diet.
+Another popular form of a liquid diet is a detox diet.

 These types of diets have been very popular among celebrities lately.